Sketched Adaptive Federated Deep Learning: A Sharp Convergence Analysis: Sketched Adaptive FL under Mild Noise

-\end{small} where $ H_{\cL}(\hat{z}_t)$ is the loss Hessian at some $\hat{z}_t$ within the element-wise interval of $[x_t, z_t]$. \end{lemma} Our objective henceforth is to bound the first-order descent term and the second-order quadratic term on the right hand side respectively.
+\end{small} where $ H_{\cL}(\hat{z}_t)$ is the loss Hessian at some $\hat{z}_t$ within the element-wise interval of $[x_t, z_t]$, and $\lessapprox$ omits the less important terms. \end{lemma} Our objective henceforth is to bound the first-order descent term and the second-order quadratic term on the right hand side respectively.

 \textbf{Second-Order Quadratic Term.} Denote $\{\lambda_j, v_j \}_{j=1}^d$ as the eigen-pairs of $ H_{\cL}(\hat{z}_t)$.
 The quadratic term can be written as $(z_t-x_t)^\top H_{\cL}(\hat{z}_t) (z_{t+1}-z_t) = \sum_{j=1}^d \lambda_j \langle z_{t+1}-z_t, v_j \rangle \langle z_{t}-x_t, v_j \rangle.$ The inner product terms can be viewed as a projection of the updates onto anisotropic bases.
 Since $z_{t+1} - z_t$ and $z_t-x_t$ can both be expressed by $x_{t+1}-x_t$ and $x_t - x_{t-1}$, we can bound the quadratic term using the following lemma. \begin{lemma} For any $t \in [T]$, $\vert \langle x_{t}-x_{t-1}, v_j \rangle \vert \le \kappa \eta (1+\frac{\log^{1.5}(CKtd/\delta)}{\sqrt{b}})\frac{K G}{\epsilon}$, with probability $1-\delta$. \end{lemma} Bounding the inner-product term is non-trivial since $z_t$ contains momentum information which depends on the randomness of previous iterations.
 A proof of a generalized version of this statement is deferred to the appendix, where induction methods are used to address the dependence.
 Combining Lemma~\ref{lemma_inner_product} with Assumption~\ref{assume_hessian} yields a dimension-free bound on the second-order quadratic term.